haligonda/haligonda.github.io/_posts/2022-4-17-How-To-Build-A-Brain.md

 ---

-*Thanks to [Max Farrens](https://twitter.com/lord_applebee), [Miles Turpin](https://twitter.com/milesaturpin), and [Joe Choo-Choy](https://twitter.com/joechoochoy) for influential discussions and reading drafts of this piece.
+*Thanks to [Joe Choo-Choy](https://twitter.com/joechoochoy) for influential discussions and reading drafts of this piece.
 All remaining errors are mine and mine alone.*

+---
+---
 ---

 I will now transition from providing commentary to summarizing each chapter of the book by sharing the notes that I took for each.
 I’m not sure how useful this is to readers but maybe treat it as a “Table of Contents” for the book?